-Choosing to migrate to cloud differs from company to company.
-Many reasons include scalability, performance, upgrading infrastructure etc. However, the one constant involving cloud migration remains rigorous performance testing.
+Choosing to migrate to the cloud differs from company to company.
+Many reasons include scalability, performance, upgrading infrastructure, etc. However, the one constant involving cloud migration remains rigorous performance testing.
 Even though Cloud promises scalability, the reality is that applications cannot always scale up correctly, even when running on appropriate infrastructures.
 We have seen enterprises moving to the cloud without proper testing meet with server breakdown issues, including database errors, and website crashes that can be costly in terms of resources and time.
-Thus we need to understand, testing plays a key role in cloud migration regardless of the environment.
+Thus we need to understand, that testing plays a key role in cloud migration regardless of the environment.

-Performing load tests in a cloud are not the same as testing in a traditional environment.
+Performing load tests in a cloud is not the same as testing in a traditional environment.
 Meticulous testing that tests your servers to the limit will make sure your systems are well equipped to handle peak loads.
 Issues that come up during migration can be resolved before the cloud environment goes live.
 Make sure all applications and operations are comprehensively load tested and run flawlessly.

 Types of Testing

 To maintain a stable and secure environment, proper testing protocols including general performance and compatibility testing, stress and load tests, and vulnerability testing should be implemented.
 Once the migration has been completed, and the new application starts working on the cloud – functionality tests need to be carried out on the data and app.